allddd/opnsense-filterlog/README.md

 ! src 192.168.1.1
 ```

-#### Grouping with parentheses
+#### Grouping

-Use parentheses to control evaluation order:
+Use parentheses to group filters and control evaluation order:

 ```
 (src 192.168.1.1 or src 192.168.1.2) and action block